 Learning foundations — exploring early developmental patterns, timing, and processing skills that can influence how learning unfolds.

-Each evaluation is designed around your child’s unique needs.
-We use a thoughtful mix of standardized testing, observations, and interviews to look not only at learning skills and cognitive strengths, but also at the social, emotional, and psychological pieces that make up their whole experience.
-This can include testing to better understand areas like attention, memory, executive functioning, or academics, as well as clarifying conditions such as ADHD (attention deficit hyperactivity disorder/attention disorder), Autism, Anxiety, Depression, or specific learning differences like dyslexia.
-Evaluations may also provide insight into gifted or twice-exceptional (2e) profiles, or help explain school struggles that feel confusing or inconsistent.
+We use a thoughtful mix of standardized testing, observations, and interviews.
+This may include measures of attention, memory, executive functioning, and academics, as well as clarifying conditions such as ADHD (attention deficit hyperactivity disorder/attention disorder), Anxiety, or specific learning differences like dyslexia.

-School evaluations are focused on whether a student qualifies for special education services when a disability is suspected.
-They typically measure educational functioning (academic skills, cognitive ability, and processing skills) These evaluations are conducted by school psychologists and education specialists within the school setting.
+School evaluations focus on whether a student qualifies for special education services when a disability is suspected.
+They typically measure educational functioning (academic skills, cognitive ability, and processing skills) and are conducted by school psychologists and education specialists within the school setting.

-A private evaluation with a Licensed Educational Psychologist isn’t bound by the goal of classification or determining eligibility.
-In my practice, I look at the interaction of cognitive processes and learning profiles while also taking a holistic approach—considering personality, temperament, and how these pieces come together.
+A private educational evaluation with a Licensed Educational Psychologist isn’t bound by the goal of classification or eligibility.
+In my practice, I look at the interaction of cognitive processes and learning profiles while taking a holistic approach — considering personality, temperament, and how these pieces come together.

 (Neuropsychological assessments are another option.
 See the next FAQ for more on choosing the right fit.)